 Intent matters.
-Visitors need to see that you mean business when they land on your website.
-The golden rules here?
+People need to see that you mean business when they land on your website.
+The golden rule?
 Keep your messaging direct and give the visitor an easy ride.

-The best business websites have listings in local directories as well, increasing their opportunities for traffic and improving their Google ranking.
-Use the same formatting for these details across the internet and update them as and when they change, otherwise you’ll confuse the search engines, not to mention potential customers!
+Many of the best business websites have listings in local directories as well, increasing their opportunities for traffic and improving their Google ranking.
+We recommend this approach, just make sure your details are consistent across all platforms.

 This is another bread and butter feature of what makes a good website.
 At a basic level, it’s about telling potential customers (and the search engines indexing your site) what your focus is.

 What makes a good website when it comes to navigation?
-Giving the visitor an easy ride.
-Site users want to be able to find things without a struggle.
+Making it easy for the visitor to find what they want.
+People want to be able to find things without a struggle.
 Good business websites keep things simple with clear navigation tabs.

 There have been full studies published on the psychology of colour in marketing.
 It’s a massive part of making an emotional appeal to your customers.

-UENI currently has a palette of 8 different colours for you to choose from and this is constantly growing and developing based on feedback from clients and consumers.
+That’s why we offer a constantly growing palette of different colours for you to choose from and this is constantly growing and developing based on feedback from clients and consumers.

-How you lay out text and images also says a lot about your brand.
+How your page is laid out says a lot about your brand.
 When it comes to layout, minimalist design is in fashion.
 You can say a lot with very little.

 The best websites have a suite of integrated marketing features that help them attract online users and keep them coming back.

-Third-party validation is an invaluable resource for showing your product does what it says on the tin.
-Sometimes displayed under the heading What Our Customers Say, testimonials show users how your products have helped real people and can do the same for them.
+Customer Reviews and Testimonials are an invaluable resource for promoting trust in your business.
+These testimonials show your customers how your business has helped real people and can do the same for them.
 It’s all about creating trust.